-Yoga Tune Up® is a therapeutic yoga-inspired class that is designed to ease pain, improve posture and enhance performance using a unique blend of yoga, pranayama, corrective exercise, self-massage (self-myofascial release/SMR) and techniques for physiological down regulation.
-It is a challenging but accessible practice that attracts students of all ages and body types, and it benefits all movement practices you do—including, if not especially, the movements of your daily life.
+Yoga Tune Up® is a therapeutic yoga-inspired class that eases pain, improves posture and enhances performance using a unique blend of yoga, pranayama, corrective exercise, self-massage (self-myofascial release/SMR) and other techniques for physiological down regulation.
+It is a challenging yet accessible practice that attracts students of all ages and body types.
+YTU benefits all movement practices you do—yoga, running, hiking and especially, the movements of your daily life.
+It is a wonderful self-care practice that offers easy tools for bringing calm to your life and balancing your mind.

-Yoga Tune Up® teachers have a deep understanding of biomechanics; a fascination for fascia; insight into the physical, physiological and energetic effects of breath (pranayama); a commitment to self-care; and a mindset that encompasses holistic wellbeing.
-Tools to enliven and enhance proprioceptive sense are a big component and benefit of Yoga Tune Up®.
-Sankalpa, a positive intention or spiritual resolve, also is a facet of the class.
-Yoga Tune Up® is a great self-care class that complements all of the movements you do in your life.
+Gwen’s Yoga Tune Up® classes incorporate awareness and self-study; an understanding of human movement; a fascination for fascia; insight into the physiological and energetic effects of breath (pranayama); a commitment to self-care; and a mindset that encompasses holistic wellbeing.
+Gwen tends to draw smart students who enjoy learning about the amazing vehicles they inhabit.
+YTU classes enliven and enhance their proprioception, the ability to sense positioning in space, and the use of Sankalpa, a short, positive statement of intention or resolve, connects students to deeper parts of themselves.
+Yoga Tune Up® is a comprehensive self-care class.

 "I am always doing that which I cannot do, in order that I may learn how to do it." ~ Pablo Picasso